1414C/jiffy/README.md

 * automatically creates backend database artifacts based on the model file (tables, indices, sequences etc.)
 * supports single and composite index declarations via the model file
 * built-in support for https
-* baked in normalization and validation in the model-layer
+* built-in normalization and validation in the model-layer
-* each entity's correspsonding service can be enabled and disabled on a per-app-server basis based on config
+* each entity's corresponding service can be enabled and disabled on a per-app-server basis based on config
 * generates a working set of CRUD-type RESTful services for each entity in the model file
 * get-set type end-points support /$count, $limit=n, $offset=n, $orderby=field_name ($asc|$desc)
 * supports and generates working end-points for hasOne, hasMany and belongsTo entity relationships